ShouNLAK/Check-Online-IPTV/README.md

 # Online IPTV Channel Scanner – Update 1.2 (C17 Standard)
-> Version **1.2** is set to release at **10/06/2025 - 12:00 AM**.
-This update introduces a host of improvements that enhance performance and user experience across the board.
-Our release encompasses several key feature enhancements, as detailed below.

 **A powerful IPTV channel scanner built in Standard C for Windows.
 Now featuring advanced connectivity checks, smart quality selection, geo-block detection, auto-redirect optimization, intelligent duplicate filtering, and an enhanced UI with dynamic progress and ETA indicators.**